Approval and Inspection Requirements - Class 2-9

 • Provide a copy of any amended plans

-• Provide a copy of any other relevant supporting documentation
+• Provide any other relevant supporting documentation

 • Make payment of the applicable amendment fees